 - Healing after trauma, a burn, or a rash

-If your skin is starting to change color in patches and you’re not sure why, you should consult Dr. Green at Aesthetic & Dermatology Center.
+If your skin is starting to change color in patches and you’re not sure why, call (301) 610-0663 to book a consultation with the Aesthetic & Dermatology Center.
 Some skin discoloration may require treatment.

 The appropriate treatment for skin discoloration depends on the cause of your skin discoloration.
 Some common treatments we prescribe at Aesthetic & Dermatology Center are:

 - Biologic and oral agents